Monster Prom 2: Monster Camp

-Monster Prom 2: Monster Camp is 2020 visual novel developed and published by Beautiful Glitch.
+Monster Prom 2: Monster Camp is a 2020 visual novel developed and published by Beautiful Glitch.
 Players attempt to romance monsters, as in the previous game in the series, Monster Prom.

 Gameplay

 Each player controls a young adult monster.
 After choosing which character to play as and various items that can give bonuses, players compete to romance a non-player character monster.
 There are five areas.
 In each one, players attempt to solve various over-the-top problems that affects the group, such as how to escape a serial killer or a wilderness survival scenario in which a character insists players drink their own urine.
 Players' choices affect how the other monsters see them and often result in black humor.
 Players can optionally tone down the game's emphasis on various potential triggers, such as sex and drug use.
 Up to four players can compete, or a single player can play alone.